mustafakaracuha/coin-app-react/README.md

 - View real-time cryptocurrency prices
 - Explore historical price charts for cryptocurrencies
 - Review technical details of cryptocurrencies
+- Search for specific cryptocurrencies by name or symbol

 ## Technologies and Libraries Used